Change Management Keynote Speaker

-A change in systems is a semi-annual occurrence for many businesses.
+A change in systems can sometimes be a semi-annual occurrence for many businesses.
 Software is constantly evolving, and companies often host huge user conferences to help roll out updates or new systems.
 Software is a part of our everyday lives, and a big change can be like waking up in someone else’s pajamas: confusing and uncomfortable.

 Change happens in every industry.
-Sometimes you’re leading the charge.
-Other times you’re more of a liaison, implementing someone else’s recommendations or policies.
-In either case, chances are you’re the one who will hear about it if people aren’t happy with the shifts.
+Sometimes you’re leading it.
+Other times you might be a liaison, implementing someone else’s recommendations or policies.
+In either case, chances are you’re the one who will hear about it if people aren’t happy with the new model.

 Whatever transition is taking place, the real challenge is managing the emotional response of the people who are affected.
 You want to maintain and grow the confidence of your staff and shareholders, and that means getting them to buy into the changes you’re making.

-Change can be especially hard in industries which are constantly in states of flux, like healthcare, pharmaceuticals, insurance, finance, and digital marketing (to name just a few).
+Change can be especially challenging in industries which are constantly in states of flux, like healthcare, pharmaceuticals, insurance, finance, and digital marketing, just to name a few.
 There’s always a new process or system to learn.
 And like Superman with a calculator, it can quickly add up.

-To help facilitate change and get the buy-in of your users, investors, and team members, you need a keynote speaker who can deliver a fun, entertaining message.
+To help facilitate change and get the buy-in of your users, investors, and team members, you need a change management keynote speaker who can deliver a fun, entertaining message.

 Tim O’Shea: The Agent of Change

-I help organizations overcome resistance to change by providing entertaining and valuable insights on why we behave in certain ways and why we respond to change the way we do.
+As a change management keynote speaker, I help organizations overcome resistance to change by providing entertaining and valuable insights on human behavior and why we respond to change the way we do.

 Specifically, I talk about the reactions and thought patterns we’re all hard-wired to have during times of change, and how those thinking habits can interfere with our ability to stay focused and make good decisions.

-Of course, I’d be the target of snarling looks aplenty if I just came in and told your audience they’re thinking wrong…that would just be foolish (and as John Cleese said, “I may be an idiot, but I’m no fool.”).
-That’s why I use audience engagement to show your audience how maladaptive thinking habits can work their way into how we react and respond to change.
+Of course, I’d be the target of snarling looks aplenty if I just came in and told your audience they’re thinking is wrong…that would be foolish (and as John Cleese said, “I may be an idiot, but I’m no fool.”).
+That’s why I use audience engagement to show your audience how maladaptive thinking habits can work their way into how we react, and respond, to change.

 When we can see how we react to small changes in a fun setting, we can apply those learnings to our professional communication and performance.

-Why am I qualified to speak about change?
+Why am I qualified as a keynote speaker to talk about change?

 First, I’ve experienced change myself, both personally and professionally…everything from surviving agonizing, drawn-out company mergers to simply having to decide it’s time for new socks.
 On top of that, I’m a human behavior specialist with 17 years of corporate experience (nearly a decade of those in HR, management, and organizational psychology), with additional certifications and training in tactical, intelligence, and law enforcement techniques.

-Change is a normal part of business—why should we hire an outside speaker?
+Change is a normal part of business—why should we hire an outside keynote speaker?